Code-Institute-Submissions/abdullahjr0-MS1/testing.md

     * Dropdown on subject section initially displaying "Choose an option" and changes once a different selection is made. _Worked as expected_
     * If fields are not completed there is an error message. _Worked as expected_
     * Maps page displays desired location but is also interactive. _Worked as expected_
-    * Send button works and redirects you to Code institutes formdump site. __See Below__
+    * Send button works and redirects you to Code institutes form dump site. __See Below__
 ![Code-submit](https://user-images.githubusercontent.com/79915855/120714669-66f20e80-c4bb-11eb-854f-4f2f3b6925cd.jpg)